mikeybkats/c_programming_language/README.md

 ## Motivations

 I learned C a long time ago when I first got started programming.
 After learning more about compilers I decided to revisit the language and what an impact it's had on me.
-There is so many wonderful intricacies to enjoy in this amazing lower level language.
+There are so many wonderful intricacies to enjoy in this amazing lower level language.

 ## Topics